EmulatorJS/emulatorjs.org/content/1.docs/8.systems/SNES.md

 <script type='text/javascript'>
     EJS_player = '#game';

-    // Can also be snes9x
+    // Can also be snes9x or bsnes
     EJS_core = 'snes';

     //SNES mouse